College of Arts and Humanities

 - The one-year intensive master's plus certification program.

 Most departments within Arts and Humanities have well-established internship options.
 For more information on internships taken for academic credit, students should contact their departmental academic advisor.
 Internship credit is also available directly through the College for students who have fewer than 60 credits, students who are first semester students at UMD, students who have already completed an internship in their major or would like to explore an area outside their major, or students who are doing remote internships or interning in a legislative environment.
 Typically, students must have a 2.5 GPA.
 They need to complete an application process and the experience usually lasts for a full semester or over the summer.
 Students must be enrolled for the internship during the semester in which they intern.
 Retroactive credit and credit for continuing internships will not be awarded.
 Internships are not considered to be a "credit for work" experience.
 In addition to participating in the on-site experience, students will also fulfill an academic component.
 Students are eligible to be paid at their internship and still earn academic credit.
-For assistance in locating an internship, visit the University Career Center at ARHU at 1118 Francis Scott Key Hall.
-Visit www.arhu.umd.edu/careers for more information about walk-in hours and appointment scheduling.
+For assistance in locating an internship, connect with the University Career Center at ARHU.
+Visit www.arhu.umd.edu/careers for more information about appointment scheduling and career programs.

 1110 Bel Air Hall, 301-405-0522